"Budgets open up, but strategies change."

 Here are steps marketers are taking to advance with the times, and measure their worth:

-• New media tools--tracking your efforts!
+- New media tools--tracking your efforts!

-Marketers are reassessing what marketing vehicles they focus their budgets on, and the tools that provide tracking capabilities and marketing analytics are gaining attention.
+Marketers are reassessing what marketing vehicles they focus their budgets on, and the tools that provide tracking capabilities and marketing analytics are gaining attention. - Alignment--top to bottom!

 Marketers are aligning marketing activities to the overall business objectives of their company.
-Mapping strategic objectives down to key marketing performance measures will link marketing activities with business success indicators.
+Mapping strategic objectives down to key marketing performance measures will link marketing activities with business success indicators. - Alignment--side-to-side!
+Marketers are aligning performance measurements and results with other functions of the company, including finance, operations, new product development, sales and, of course, customer service.

-• Partner up--and take action!
+- Partner up--and take action!

 Marketers are partnering with outside marketing specialists to gain deeper insights into their existing data and results.
 The goal is to distill and synthesize the information, so marketing activities can be adjusted and budgets reallocated as necessary.
 As companies partner with outside specialists, they acquire the necessary skills and strategies for enhancing their future marketing strategies.